A Death in the Family (comics): Development

 Six months after Starlin proposed killing Jason, O'Neil asked him to start working on a potential story.
 Starlin decided to have the Joker murder Jason, inspired by The Dark Knight Returns (1986), a limited series by Frank Miller that featured Batman retiring after the Joker kills Robin.
 Starlin wrote scripts for a six-issue story, and the decision was made to combine the first four across two issues to speed up the story because fans were participating.
 Aparo, inker Mike DeCarlo, and colorist Adrienne Roy provided the art, and assistant editor Dan Raspler suggested Mike Mignola as the storyline's cover artist.
 Batman #427 features Batman arriving at a warehouse where Jason is imprisoned just as it explodes.
 On the back cover, an advertisement featured Batman carrying a severely wounded Jason.
 Readers were warned that Jason could die of his injuries, but that they could "prevent it with a telephone call".
-Two 900 numbers were given: one (1-(900) 720–2660) which would let Robin live, and another (1-(900) 720–2666) which would cause him to die.
-The numbers were activated for 35 hours in the United States and Canada from 9:00 a.m.
-Eastern Standard Time on September 15, 1988.
+Two 900 numbers were given: one (1-900-720-2660) which would let Robin live, and another (1-900-720-2666) which would cause him to die.
+The numbers were activated for 35 hours in the United States and Canada from 9 a.m.
+Eastern Time on September 15, 1988.

 Artwork from the unpublished (left) and published (right) versions of Batman #428, showing the two planned scenarios.
 Because readers voted to kill Jason, the left page went unpublished.
 Art by Jim Aparo, Mike DeCarlo, and Adrienne Roy.

 Starlin and the artists prepared two versions of Batman #428, depending on the outcome.
 As O'Neil stated: "It really could have gone either way.
 We prepared two choices of balloons.
 We had alternate panels.
 We had everything set up so that the two outcomes could be accomplished with a minimum of changes.
 We prepared for either situation".
 Raspler explained that Aparo prepared three alternate pages and several panels with static images that could be easily rearranged.
 O'Neil voted to let Jason live, as he felt killing the character would complicate his job as an editor, and Starlin was unable to vote because he was in Mexico at the time.
 O'Neil and Raspler checked the results every 90 minutes.
 DC executive editor and vice president Dick Giordano expected readers to vote in favor of Jason's survival; O'Neil believed they would vote for his death to see if DC would follow through.